-The below process outlined below only applies to children that had deferred entry agreed at the point their child was due to start Reception Class in September 2015 and was agreed for them to start Reception Class in September 2016 instead.
+The process outlined below only applies to children that had deferred entry agreed at the point their child was due to start Reception Class in September 2016 and was agreed for them to start Reception Class in September 2017 instead.

-Parent/carers whose children are due to transfer to Secondary School in September 2022 as they were born between 01/09/2010-31/08/2011 but wish to defer entry until September 2023 are required to make an application for their child transfer to Secondary School in September 2022 by 31 October 2021.
+Parent/carers whose children are due to transfer to Secondary School in September 2024 (children born between 01/09/2012-31/08/2013) but wish to defer entry until September 2025 are required to make an application for their child's transfer to Secondary School in September 2024 by 31 October 2023.

-- 5.10 Parent/carers must contact the relevant admission authority directly to request deferment, for schools where Birmingham Local Authority is not the admission authority (non-Community/Voluntary Controlled Schools).
+- 5.10 Parent/carers must contact the relevant admission authority directly to request deferment, for schools where Birmingham Local Authority is not the admission authority (non-maintained/voluntary controlled schools).
 Parents will be required to provide evidence that they have requested and had deferment approved by the admission authority for that school.
-Parents do not have the right to insist that their child is admitted to a particular age group including Year 7. - 5.11 If the admission authority refuses to agree for deferment until September 2023, then the parent/carer will need to make an in-year application for a place in September 2023 for a place in Year 8 and then request via the school for their child to be taught outside their normal chronological year group.
+Parents do not have the right to insist that their child is admitted to a particular age group including Year 7. - 5.11 If the admission authority refuses to agree for deferment until September 2025, then the parent/carer will need to make an in-year application for a place in Year 8 in September 2025 and then make a request to the school for their child to be taught outside their normal chronological year group.